 Faculty members are elected by their department or division (depending on criteria established for the governance group) and recommended to Academic Senate for appointment.

-Administrators are appointed by the Executive Vice President or Vice President of Business Services.
+Administrators are appointed by the Vice Presidents of Academic Affairs, Student Services,or Business Services as stated.

 Staff members are selected by the position they hold in the college or by elections conducted by the Service Employees International Union.